640 South State StreetDover, Delaware 19901

 Moisture in the skin

 The T3 test is used to help diagnose thyroid problems, especially hyperthyroidism.
-In hyperthyroidism, the thyroid gland produces too much thyroid hormone.
+In hyperthyroidism, the thyroid gland makes too much thyroid hormone.

 You may need this test if you have symptoms of hyperthyroidism.
 Symptoms include: